Move from Cash Basis to Accrual Basis

 Different from cash basis, revenue must be recorded when it occurs even the money is not yet received.
 The company needs to record revenue and accounts receivable when issuing an invoice to the customers.
 Accountants need to control all accounts receivable to ensure all cash is collected.

 During switching, we need to check if there are any invoice issue to clients but not yet receive payment.
 It means these invoices are not yet record as revenue under cash basis.
 So we need to record them (Dr. Accounts receivable & Cr.
 Revenue) on the first day of changing policy.

 When using a cash basis, all fixed assets are recorded as expenses when the company makes payment to the vendors.

 Under accrual basis, fixed assets must record when it meet a certain criteria in accounting policy.
-These assets will be recorded in balance sheet and depreciate over their lifetime.
+These assets will be recorded in balance sheet and depreciate over their useful life.
 Again, the accountant need to follow the company accounting policy while determining each fixed asset useful life as well as the method of calculating depreciation expense.

 During the change, we need to determine the fixed asset listing which still have value on the cut off date.
-We will start with

 Inventory is classified as current asset and it will be recorded as cost of goods sold when they are sold to the customer.

 At the beginning of the period, we have to quantify the remaining inventory and adjust them from expense (COGS) to current assets in the balance sheet.
 Because they were record as expense (COGS) under cash basic.